-Proposition 4 states the asymptotic covariance matrix of the influence functions involved, but it does not explain how we can obtain it.
-Given that we can obtain in closed form the covariance matrix of multivariate Hermite polynomials using the results in Rahman (2017), we can use the law of iterated variances implicit in (12), (13) and (14) to obtain expressions for the three elements of (3).
-Specifically, we can use expression (8) to write
+Proposition 4 states the asymptotic covariance matrix of the influence functions involved, but it does not explain how we can compute it.
+Given that we can obtain in closed form the covariance matrix of multivariate Hermite polynomials using the results in Rahman (2017), we can use the law of iterated variances implicit in (13), (14) and (15) to obtain expressions for the three elements of (3).
+Specifically, we can use expression (9) to write